DevoLearn/devolearn/paper.md

 * Generating images of the _C. elegans_ embryo with either a Generative Adversarial Network (GAN) or Feature Pyramid Network (FPN) using a ResNet-18 backbone.

 ![Example of Cell Membrane Segmentation using DevoLearn web interface.\label{fig:1}](https://github.com/DevoLearn/devolearn/blob/master/images/E9OLRIOVoAEbEbv.gif)
+Example of Cell Membrane Segmentation using DevoLearn web interface.

+## Accessibility
 DevoLearn has been made available as an open-source module, available on PyPI ([https://pypi.org/project/devolearn/](https://pypi.org/project/devolearn/)) and as a Web app (https://devolearn.herokuapp.com).
 All the deep-learning models implemented in DevoLearn are built and trained on PyTorch.
 The PyPI package itself does not contain the model weights, but the models are downloaded automatically once the user imports a certain model from the package.

 ## Statement of Need
 Devolearn (0.2.0) is a Python package that aims to automate the process of collecting metadata from videos/images of the _C. elegans_ embryo with the help of deep learning models \autoref{fig:2}.
 This would enable researchers/enthusiasts to analyse features from videos/images at scale without having to annotate their data manually.
 There are a number of pre-trained models which are already in use in different contexts, but options are fewer within the unique feature space of developmental biology, in particular.
 Devolearn aims not just to fix this issue, but also work on other aspects around developmental biology with species-specific models.

 ![Schematic demonstrating the runtime procedure of the DevoLearn standalone program.\label{fig:2}](images/project_structure.jpg)
+Schematic demonstrating the runtime procedure of the DevoLearn standalone program.

 ## Technical Details
 DevoLearn 0.2.0 is optimized to segment and analyze high-resolution microscopy images such as those acquired using light sheet microscopy.
 The deep learning models used for embryo segmentation and cell lineage population prediction were both based on the ResNet18 architecture.
 Data from the EPIC dataset (Murray, 2012) was used to train the GAN (beta) and the lineage wise cell population prediction model.
 The embryo segmentation model was trained on a dataset sourced from Cao (2019b).
 Data for the hyperparameter tuning training set was acquired from the Cell Tracking Challenge (http://celltrackingchallenge.net/).